mariellefoster/marf-books/book-playlists.md

 - JY Yang: The Black Tides of Heaven
 - Lois McMaster Bujold: Knife Children
 - P. Djèlí Clark: The Black God's Drums
+- Brooke Bolander: The Only Harmless Great Thing

 ## Buoyant and Hilarious